 - Utilities – A commercial lease will include a clause which identifies whether the lessee or the lessor will be responsible for paying the utilities.
 This clause must include a comprehensive list of the current operating expenses and a general provision that covers similar operating expenses.

-- Improvements – A lease should address what improvements or modifications can be made to the property and which party will pay for the improvements.
-It must also outline if the tenant is responsible for returning the unit to its original condition at the end of the tenancy.
+- Improvements – A lease agreement should address what improvements or modifications can be made to the property and which party will pay for the improvements.
+It must also determine if the tenant is responsible for returning the property to its original condition at the end of the tenancy.

-- Signage – In commercial leases, the agreement may or may not prohibit putting up signage that are visible from the street.
-This clause is important since putting up signages may affect the performance of the business.
+- Signage – In commercial leases, the agreement may or may not prohibit putting up signage.
+This clause is important since signage may affect the performance of the business.

 - Assignment and subletting – The agreement may restrict the lessee to lease or sublet the space to another tenant.
-This is an important term because the tenant will be responsible for paying the rent even if the business fails or relocates, but with an assignment or sublet clause in place, the lessee can find someone else to cover the rent.
+This is an important term because the tenant will be responsible for paying the rent even if the business fails or relocates.
+With an assignment or sublet clause in place, however, the lessee can find someone else to cover the rent.

-- Termination – A termination clause specifies the circumstances under which the leased may be terminated before its expiration and the penalties for early termination.
+- Termination – A termination clause specifies the circumstances under which the lease may be terminated before its expiration and the penalties for early termination.